tonghuikang/ey-nextwave/README.md

 - Use of dataframes is worth the time investment, rather than working on numpy arrays.
 - The problem of overfitting.
   - The best public leaderboard score may not be the best private leaderboard score.
-  - Trusting your own CV score, avoid training on your validation set
+  - Trusting your own CV score, avoid training on your validation set.